Orange Sky Golden Harvest: Cinemas

 Orange Sky Golden Harvest has cinemas not only in Hong Kong, but also in Mainland China, Taiwan, and Singapore.
 Most of these are joint ventures.
 Golden Village, now fully owned by Orange Sky Golden Harvest, was a former joint venture with Village Roadshow responsible for the operation of Gold Class cinemas and Asia's first multiplex.

 In Malaysia, the group was instrumental in the formation of the country's two largest cinema chains: Golden Screen Cinemas, a joint venture with Malaysia's PPB Group who bought out Golden Harvest's stake for full ownership, and TGV Cinemas (formerly Tanjong Golden Village), a joint venture with Tanjong of Malaysia and Village Roadshow of Australia, the former having bought out the remaining stakes for full ownership.

 In June 2025, Orange Sky Golden Harvest Entertainment (Holdings) Limited has announced the termination of leases for its remaining four cinemas by June 29, discontinuing all cinema operations in Hong Kong.
-Except GH Galaxy Plaza, all the cinemas are taken over by Shanghai Xingyi Cinema.
+Except GH Galaxy Plaza, all the cinemas were taken over by Shanghai Xingyi Cinema.

 The company has recently acquired Warner Village in Taiwan.